Everglades Palm / Paurotis Palm

 It will also tolerate occasional fires, a useful feature for a tree living in the Everglades, where lightning-caused blazes are a regular occurance.

-It is a member of Arecaceae, the palm family.
-Other common names include paurotis palm, wright palm and silver saw palm.
+Everglades palm is a member of Arecaceae, the palm family.
+Other common names include the aforementioned paurotis palm, Wight palm and silver saw palm.

 Click on photo for larger image